-Within the West Midlands, there are twelve local areas that collaborate with regards to child safeguarding procedures.
+There are twelve local areas that collaborate with regards to child safeguarding procedures.
 With the introduction of Working Together to Safeguard Children 2018, each local area's multi-agency safeguarding arrangements are led by the statutory safeguarding partners/organisations: local authorities, clinical commissioning groups and the police.